 On behalf of the members of UNC Charlotte Police Department, I want to thank you for your interest in our Annual Security and Fire Safety Report.
 We publish this report based upon the valuable information it provides for our campus community and in compliance with the federal mandate of the Clery Act.
 Campus safety and security should be a part of everyone's responsibility at UNC Charlotte.
-As Chancellor Gaber mentioned, our University faced tragedy on April 30, 2019.
-The UNC Charlotte Police Department responded expeditiously and courageously when responding to an active shooter on our campus.
-I encourage all students, staff, and faculty to participate in our active shooter response training.
-The buildup of safety and security measures at UNC Charlotte has always been a priority for our community.

-We encourage you to review the information we have made available to you in this publication.
+We encourage you to review the information we have made available in this publication.
 You will find information about our organization including descriptions of certain services that are provided.
 You will also become familiar with our strong commitment to victims of crimes and the specific extensive services we make available to crime victims.
 Lastly, you will find important information about security policies and procedures on our campus, crime data, and crime prevention information.

-The UNC Charlotte Police Department joins Chancellor Sharon Gaber in the commitment to foster a secure and supportive environment at UNC Charlotte.
+The UNC Charlotte Police Department joins Chancellor Sharon Gaber in her commitment to foster a secure and supportive environment at UNC Charlotte.
 We are proud to be an integral part of UNC Charlotte's tradition of excellence.
-Campus safety and security is a collaborative effort at UNC Charlotte and we partner with the many departments at the University that have a critical role in fostering campus safety.
-It has always been our goal to provide the highest quality of public safety services to the University community and we are honored to collaborate with the entire UNC Charlotte community.
-The men and women of the UNC Charlotte Police and Public Safety Department are committed to making the University campus a safe place in which to live, work, and study.
+Campus safety and security is collaborative and we partner with the many departments at the University that have a critical role in fostering campus safety.
+It has always been our goal to provide the highest quality of public safety services to the University community.
+The men and women of our Public Safety Department are committed to making the University campus a safe place in which to live, work, and study.